A

 I was always happy to see a note from you, however short

-You told me you were allowed 30 minutes a day on the computer
+You told me you were allowed 30 minutes a day on the computer and you spent some of

 that time on me